-This page aims at providing information on the single administrative document, which is the documentary basis for customs declarations in the EU and in Switzerland , Norway and Iceland.
+This page aims at providing information on the single administrative document, which is the documentary basis for customs declarations in the EU and in Switzerland , Norway, Iceland, Turkey, Macedonia and Serbia.

-More information on data collected and codes used by Member States on a national basis for procedures, certificates, documents and authorizations, additional information and tax types ; In the run up for reform implementation, information will be uploaded as soon as Member States make it available.
+More information on data collected and codes used by Member States on a national basis for procedures, certificates, documents and authorizations, additional information and tax types.

-The guidelines to ensure uniform implementation and a common understanding of the legislation concerning the SAD have been prepared.
+The guidance documents to ensure uniform implementation and a common understanding of the legislation concerning the SAD have been prepared.

 - In the EU, the single administrative document is used within the framework of trade with third countries and for the movement of non-EU goods within the EU.

-- Following the conclusion, in 1987, of the Convention on the simplification of formalities in trade in goods , it also applies to the territories of the EFTA countries (Switzerland , Norway and Iceland), to Croatia (from 1 July 2012) and to trade between these countries and the EU.
-Turkey plans to join later in 2012.
+- Following the conclusion, in 1987, of the Convention on the simplification of formalities in trade in goods , it also applies to the territories of the EFTA countries (Switzerland , Norway and Iceland), to Turkey (since 1 December 2012), to the former Yugoslav Republic of Macedonia (since 1 July 2015) and to trade between these countries and the EU.

 The SAD is aimed at ensuring openness in national administrative requirements, rationalize and reduce administrative documentation, reduce the amount of requested information and standardize and harmonize data.
 More

-The document covers the placement of any goods under any customs procedure (Export, import, transit where the new computerised transit system (NCTS) is not yet used, warehouses, temporary import, inward and outward processing, etc.) whatever the mode of transport used.
+The document covers the placement of any goods under any customs procedure (Export, import, transit where the new computerised transit system (NCTS) was not used, warehouses, temporary import, inward and outward processing, etc.) whatever the mode of transport used.

-- Designed originally as a first step towards the abolition of the formalities in intra-EU trade, the SAD has, within the framework of the completion of the internal market, been virtually eliminated from intra-EU trade.
-On the other hand, it is still used for the movement of non-EU goods inside the EU.
-This situation should be maintained in the future.
+- Designed originally as a first step towards the abolition of the formalities in intra-EU trade, the SAD has, within the framework of the completion of the internal market, been virtually eliminated from intra-EU trade by 1.1.1993.
+It has however then been used for movements of non-EU goods inside the EU.

-- However, all this obviously does not prejudice the development of computerized procedures which gradually tend to reduce the use of paper as a medium.
-On the contrary, the fundamental elements of the document, as well as the codes set up to facilitate the transmission of the information that they represent, are destined to remain and should be able to play their role in future work on the simplification of formalities.
+- However, all this obviously did not prejudice the development of computerized procedures which gradually tended to reduce the use of paper as a medium.
+On the contrary, the fundamental elements of the document, as well as the codes set up to facilitate the transmission of the information that they represent, were destined to remain and were able to play their role in subsequent work on the simplification of formalities.

 The texts currently applicable at EU level are: